How To Find A Path That Speaks To You (Even When The World Is Full Of Noise)

 During those scheduled times, your only priority is to get to know that inner voice.
 It's essentially a practice in trusting yourself.
 In the On Adulting book, I lay out a couple of exercises you can practice—like reflecting on what you loved as a kid or dreaming about your future self.
 But, in the early stages, you can do anything—whether it's going on a walk without listening to music, or exploring a new part of your neighborhood—as long as you do it consciously.

 The way to find that deep sense of fulfillment, and discover your purpose in life starts with spending time alone.

 The key part of this consistent practice is twofold: undoing all the layers of what you're "supposed" to do in life based on arbitrary societal rules, and trusting that your inner self already has all the wisdom.

 As you exercise this intuitive muscle, the noise will fall away and your purpose-driven path will begin to unfold.

-Katina Mountanos is the co-founder and Chief Well-being Officer of Daydreamers.
+Katina Bajaj is the co-founder and Chief Well-being Officer of Daydreamers.
 After getting off the burnout cycle, she became fascinated by the power of creativity to improve our overall well-being.
-Katina is a published well-being author (Simon & Schuster), a certified coach meditation teacher and has a Master's in Clinical Psychology from Columbia's Mind-Body Institute.
+Katina is a published well-being author (Simon & Schuster), a certified coach meditation teacher, and has a Master's in Clinical Psychology from Columbia's Mind-Body Institute.
 Her work on creative well-being has been featured in publications like Teen Vogue and Fast Company, and she has amassed a following of nearly 100k globally.